joshfrench/om-wiki-fork/Conceptual-overview.md

-Om presents a model more or less conceptually similar to React's, but we do not actually pass raw React props or states to implementors of the life cycle protocols.
+Om presents a model more or less conceptually similar to React's, but we do not actually pass raw React props or states to implementers of the life cycle protocols.
 Instead we pass immutable values in both cases.

 While it may not seem so at first, it's useful to preserve something